 As with grinders, there are a lot of options for scales.
 Three of our favorites:

 - The Acaia Pearl, which has a built-in timer as well as a smartphone app if you really want to geek-out.

 - The durable OXO Good Grips Scale, which has a wide platform to accommodate any brewing device.

 - The compact American Weigh AWS-2KG, which is an incredible value.

 Water is the unsung hero of coffee brewing and may be the least thought-about component of making tasty coffee—which is crazy considering that brewed coffee is 98 percent water!
 With that in mind, it’s easy to see why using clean water is so important.
 If your water tastes like chlorine or other chemicals, those flavors will make their way into your coffee.
 If the mineral content of your water is too high or too low it will affect extraction, and, in particular, if the mineral content is too high it can cause a more-rapid buildup of mineral scale in your brewing equipment.
 (More on water quality can be found here, if you want to dive a little deeper.)

 To avoid overcomplicating things, just be sure that your water tastes good and has a decent mineral content.
 If you use tap water at home, run it through a simple carbon filter for taste and odor—like a Brita filter.
-If you purchase bottled water for your coffee, I would suggest spring water rather than water labeled as “drinking water.”
-Distilled water should never be used to brew coffee as its lack of mineral content actually makes it corrosive to your equipment.
+If you purchase bottled water for your coffee, we recommend spring water rather than water labeled as “drinking water.”
+Distilled water should never be used to brew coffee; its lack of mineral content actually makes it corrosive to your equipment.

-Pay attention to these three things at home, and I guarantee that you’ll be making more-delicious coffee on a consistent basis.
+Pay attention to these three things at home, and you’ll be making more-delicious coffee on a consistent basis.
 If you have any lingering questions about any of this, please don’t hesitate to contact us!